Presidential Fitness Test: The Kraus–Weber test

-Public perception of the tests was guided by a sense of fear and alarm that American children were lagging behind their European counterparts.
-Dr. Kraus himself interpreted the results of the study as reflective of American decadence, citing how walking less and doing fewer demanding household chores differentiated American children from European children.
-A Sports Illustrated article from 1955 elaborates on conclusions that were publicly drawn from the comparative Kraus-Weber study.
-The article, in keeping with the general consensus of the time, identifies the cause of American children's' low test scores as "America's plush standard of living" which derived from "a number of factors ranging from the playpen to the school bus to television."
-The author places the blame for American children's poor performance on parents, arguing that the 54% of 6-year-olds who failed the Kraus-Weber Tests were not physically prepared enough to begin school.
+A sense of fear and alarm that American children were lagging behind their European counterparts guided public perception of the tests.
+Dr. Kraus himself interpreted the results of the study as reflective of American affluence, citing how walking less and doing fewer demanding household chores differentiated American children from European children.
+A Sports Illustrated article from 1955 elaborates on conclusions that were publicly drawn from the comparative Kraus–Weber study.
+The article, in keeping with the consensus of the time, identifies the cause of American children's low test scores as "America's plush standard of living", which derived from "a number of factors ranging from the playpen to the school bus to television."
+The author places the blame for American children's poor performance on parents, arguing that the 54% of 6-year-olds who failed the Kraus–Weber Tests were not physically prepared enough to begin school.
 The author also points to public schools and their lackluster physical education programs as deserving blame.

-Contemporary scholars, however, have since contradicted the popular conclusions from the Kraus-Weber comparative study.
-The results of the Kraus-Weber tests importantly showed no stratification between wealthy and poor children, thus casting doubt on the idea that decadent lifestyles were the cause of high failure rate.
-Practice was the key to succeeding at the tests, which Kraus and Weber noted themselves in their research.
-Physical education in European schools was more similar to the calisthenic-type exercises given on the test, therefore European children had more experience with the test's movements, and performed better.
+Contemporary scholars, however, have since contradicted the popular conclusions from the Kraus–Weber comparative study.
+The results of the Kraus–Weber tests importantly showed no stratification between wealthy and poor children, thus casting doubt on the idea that less physical activity was the cause of high failure rate.
+Practice was the key to succeeding at the tests, which Kraus and Weber noted in their research.
+Physical education in European schools was more similar to the calisthenic-type exercises given on the test; therefore, European children had more experience with the test's movements and performed better.
 The test also did not measure fitness in a holistic sense, and thus was not necessarily an indicator of general physical fitness in the way American officials and media supposed.

 Eisenhower presidency

 In July 1956, President Eisenhower created the President's Council on Youth Fitness by Executive Order.
 Shortly after, AAHPER established the Youth Fitness Project, which was tasked with conducting an initial study on the fitness of children nationwide.
 The council adopted and expanded on the testing items from a California testing program, deciding that the basic test would consist of 6 parts: 1) Pull-ups (for boys), modified pull-ups (for girls), 2) sit-ups, 3) shuttle run, 4) standing broad jump, 5) 50-yard dash, and 6) softball throw for distance.
-The Council later added a 7th item, a 600-yard walk-run, and after consulting the American Red Cross, listed multiple aquatic tests, which were not widely implemented due to lack of access to swimming facilities at most American schools.
+The Council later added a 7th item, a 600-yard walk-run, and, after consulting the American Red Cross, listed multiple aquatic tests, which were not widely implemented due to lack of access to swimming facilities at most American schools.
 In 1958, AAHPER published these items as the first official youth fitness test.